stats60/stats60.github.io/prospectus/index.md

 **Students with Documented Disabilities:**
 If you have an OAE letter, please present it to us (by email to the staff llist) at your earliest convenience, so we can ensure that the course materials and staff support comply with your needs.

+**Financial accessibility**
+Stanford University and its instructors are committed to ensuring that all courses are financially accessible to all students.
+If you are an undergraduate who needs assistance with the cost of course textbooks, supplies, materials and/or fees, you are welcome to approach me directly.
+If would prefer not to approach me directly, please note that you can ask the Diversity & First-Gen Office for assistance by completing their [questionnaire on course textbooks & supplies](http://tinyurl.com/jpqbarn) or by contacting Joseph Brown, the Associate Director of the Diversity and First-Gen Office (jlbrown@stanford.edu).
+Dr. Brown is available to connect you with resources and support while ensuring your privacy.

 ## Course assistance and personal support